Law Society, Aligarh Muslim University: National Events

+Rajiv Gandhi National University of Law was the winner, with Lloyd Law College as the runner-up, and National Law School of India University, Bengaluru the Best Memorial.
+Anam Sajid of RGNUL received the Best Speaker, and Aathira Pillai of MNLU Nagpur was the Best Researcher.

 Webinars

 During the COVID-19 pandemic the Faculty of Law, Aligarh Muslim University was closed but the Law Society continued its activities through online mode.
 3 National webinars were conducted under the banner of law society.